ramalho/leanstr/README.md

 Otherwise, every character will be stored in a 4-byte cell.

-This means that a long text in Latin-1 can use 4x the RAM if a single 🐜 (ant character, U+1F41C) is placed in the text.
+This means that text in Latin-1 can use 4x the RAM if a single 🐜 (ant character, U+1F41C) is placed in the text.

 Given the popularity of Emoji these days, it's interesting to explore the pros and cons